 Another danger of not cleaning your stainless steel chimney is the risk of carbon monoxide poisoning.
 Carbon monoxide is a poisonous gas that can be deadly if inhaled.

-When there’s a buildup of soot and creosote in the chimney, it can cause carbon monoxide to back up into the home.
-This is especially dangerous if there are people in the home who are asleep or have respiratory problems.
+A buildup of soot and creosote in the chimney can cause carbon monoxide to back up into the home.
+This is especially dangerous if people in the home are asleep or have respiratory problems.

 Lastly, not cleaning your stainless steel chimney can damage the chimney itself.
 Over time, the creosote and soot buildup can cause the metal to corrode and deteriorate.